-To see the objects stored in memory you can use the FILES function (${{\it i}}$) The screen shows the HOME directory with one directory, namely, CASDIR.
+To see the objects stored in memory you can use the FILES function ().
+The screen shows the HOME directory with at least four directories, namely, GRPHS, MPFIT, MATRX, and TRIANG.

 Additional directories can be viewed by moving the cursor downwards in the directory tree.
 Or you can move the cursor upwards to select a memory port.
-When a given directory, sub-directory or port is selected, press (CO) see the contents of the selected object.
+When a given directory, sub-directory or port is selected, press to see the contents of the selected object.

-Another way to access port memory is by using the LIB menu (, $\stackrel{.}{a}$, associated with the 2 key).
+Another way to access port memory is by using the LIB menu (associated with the 2 key).
+This action produces the following screen: